-I understand that vaccinations are part of occupational health requirements for nursing and midwifery undergraduate programmes (e.g. Hepatitis B & COVID 19 vaccination programme).
-I understand that completion of the recommended vaccination programme is a prerequirement for access to clinical placements.
+I understand that vaccinations are part of occupational health requirements for nursing and midwifery undergraduate programmes (e.g., Hepatitis B).
+I understand that completion of the recommended vaccination programme is a pre-requirement for access to clinical placements.
 As clinical placements are a critical component of nursing and midwifery undergraduate programmes and are regulated by requirements set down by the Nursing and Midwifery Board of Ireland, failure to complete the recommended vaccination programme can delay progression through the programme and can potentially prevent completion of a nursing or midwifery educational undergraduate programme with UCC.

-I understand that sharing of information regarding vaccination status (e.g. COVID 19) will be a pre-requirement for access to clinical placements.
+I understand that sharing of information regarding vaccination status will be a pre-requirement for access to clinical placements.